guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 summary: |
   ID is a CSS selector that allows the styling of a single unique element.
   Their use in CSS is common and often a little controversial.
-In this video, I will outline some of the reasons why I prefer the `class` selector over `ID`, how CSS specificity works.
+In this video, I will outline some of the reasons why I prefer the class selector over ID, how CSS specificity works.
 ---

 ID is a CSS selector that allows the styling of a single unique element.